 Third, the words all have significant redundancy, which helps with hearing.
-It's common for invented systems like this to be minimally redundant; it would have been easy to just produce two-letter words from the first and last letters of these words.
+It's common for invented systems like this to be minimally redundant; it would have been easy to just produce two-letter words by, say, combining the first letter of the ten's digit's name and the last letter of the one's digit's name.
 They'd all be unique, so that technically works, right?
 In real conversation tho, where people might mumble, or the room might be noisy, or a radio might be crackling, distinguishing between some of those sounds can be quite difficult; this is why military jargon pronounces 5 and 9 as "fiver" and "niner", because "five" and "nine" sound remarkably similar over a low-bandwidth radio and the addition of the "er" sound forces us to emphasize the "v" versus "n" and makes them more distinct.

 In here, the first and fourth letters cover 6×6 unique combinations, for the 36 possible values, but the second and third letters cover 5×7, or 35, possible values, meaning they're also almost completely unique across the set of numbers.
 (Only 0₆ and 55₆, pama and gamr, share their center letters.)
 As well, the two sets tile their combinations in different ways, so if two sounds are kinda similar they won't show up together multiple times.
 If someone is shouting across the room and you're not sure if they said "pizi" or "bizi", well, only one of those is the name of a number.
 If you can correctly hear any two letters in the word, you can almost always tell which number it was; you've got to fuck up really bad to mishear it.

-(Of the six possible pairs of letters you could hear, three of the pairs uniquely identify a number in every instance; one (the center two letters) has a single collision, between 0₆ (pama) and 55₆ (gama); and two (the first and second letter, or the second and fourth letter) have six collisions, as each 0₆/_5₆ or 0₆/5_₆ number collides.)
+(Of the six possible pairs of letters you could hear, three of the pairs uniquely identify a number in every instance; one (the center two letters) has a single collision, between 0₆ (pama) and 55₆ (gama); and two (the first and second letter, or the second and fourth letter) have six collisions, as each X0₆/X5₆ or 0X₆/5X₆ number collides.)

 Fourth, it puts divisibility right into the name of the number: numbers divisible by 2 start with "p", "t", or "k"; numbers divisible by 3 start with "p" or "d"; divisible by 5 has an "a" in the second position; divisible by 7 (11₆) has an m in the third position.

-Fifth, some studies have shown an inverse correlation between the number of syllables in the names for numbers and the amount of numbers a person can remember at once.
-That is, in languages where digits are shorter to say (like Chinese, where they're all single-syllable), people can remember longer numbers than in languages with longer digit names (like English, with "seven" being two-syllable and several of the digits being four or five letters, and almost of the names for the tens digits being two or three syllables).
+- Fifth, some studies have shown an inverse correlation between the number of syllables in the names for numbers and the amount of numbers a person can remember at once.
+That is, in languages where digits are shorter to say (like Chinese, where they're all single-syllable), people can remember longer numbers than in languages with longer digit names (like English, with "seven" being two-syllable and several of the other digits "full" syllables stuffed with sounds, and almost of the names for the tens digits being two or three syllables).
 In this system, each digit is a single syllable; all two-digit numbers are two syllables; writing out a pronounced number requires exactly twice as many letters as writing it out in digits.
 That's about as small as you can get things!